hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr_rmarkdown.md

 * Add a title to your report
 * Only the first code chunk has a name.
 Go through and add names to the remaining code chunks.
 * Loading the libraries is very verbose and we do no need this output in our final report.
 To suppress this messaging you will need to set the code chunk options `warning=FALSE` and `message=FALSE`.
-* Remove the verbosity from the DESeq code chunk
+* Remove the verbosity from the DESeq code chunk as well.
 * For the QC section we are ony really interested in displaying figures.
-To remove the code set teh code chunk option `echo=FALSE`
+To remove the code set the code chunk option `echo=FALSE`.
+Do the same for the Volcano Plot and Heatmap chunks.
 * Separate the QC code chunk into two code chunks one for PCA and one for the heatmap.
 Add a subheading for each chunk and be sure the code is not displayed for either.
+* Take a look at the "Summarizing and Visualizing Results" section to see how we have incorporated **inline R code**
+* Remove the warnings from the Volcano Plot code chunk and change the width of the figure output using `fig.width=12`.
+* Separate the code for the last set of heatmaps into OE and KD.
+Add a sub-heading for each.

 Additional resources